dyne/dnscrypt-proxy/README-WINDOWS.markdown

 How to open an elevated command prompt
 --------------------------------------

-On Windows 8, go to the apps screen, type CMD, and hold the Shift and Control keys while clicking "Command Prompt".
+On Windows 8.1, press the Windows key + the X key and select "Windows Command Prompt (Admin)" or "Windows PowerShell (Admin)".

 Advanced usage
 --------------